Measuring Perceptual Color Differences of Smartphone Photographs: Experiments

 where $\varDelta E(\cdot,\cdot)$ denotes a CD measure with a lower value indicating a smaller CD, and $y^\star$ is the recovered image.
-Fig. \ref{fig:image_recovery_test} illustrates the recovery results starting from two different initializations - a Gaussian noise image and a tone altered version of the reference image, respectively.
+Fig.~\ref{fig:image_recovery_test} illustrates the recovery results starting from two different initializations - a Gaussian noise image and a tone-altered version of the reference image, respectively.
 For all CD measures, the optimization converges to the CD scores far below the JND (\ie, $\varDelta E_{ab}^{*} \approx 2.3$).
-We observe that CD-Net successfully recovers the reference image from both noise and tone altered images.
-However, the four deep CNN-based methods generate final images completely different from the corresponding reference image, recovering limited structures or producing annoying distortions.
-Qualitatively, we find that the observation is consistent for a wide range of natural images with diverse content variability.
+We observe that CD-Net successfully recovers the reference image from both noise and tone-altered images.
+However, the four deep CNN-based methods generate final images completely different from the corresponding reference image, recovering limited structures and producing annoying distortions.
+Qualitatively, we find that our observation is consistent for a wide range of natural photographic images with diverse content variability.
 The results of reference image recovery provide additional strong evidence that deep CNN-based methods tend to overfit the training set, and may be less useful in perceptual optimization of computational methods for smartphone photography.

-We further empirically probe whether the triangle inequality (\ie, $\varDelta E(x,y) + \varDelta E(y,z) \ge \varDelta E(x,z) $) is satisfied by testing on about two million image triplets with the same content randomly generated from $15,335$ images described in Sec.~\ref{subsec:dcon}.
-We compare CD-Net with the four deep CNN-based methods, and find that only VGG-based method violates the triangle inequality on thirteen triplets.
+We further empirically probe whether the triangle inequality (\ie, $\varDelta E(x,y) + \varDelta E(y,z) \ge \varDelta E(x,z) $) is satisfied by testing on nearly two million image triplets with the same content randomly generated from $15,335$ images described in Sec.~\ref{subsec:dcon}.
+We compare CD-Net with the four deep CNN-based methods, and find that only the VGG-based method violates the triangle inequality on thirteen triplets.
 No counterexamples are found for CD-Net and the remaining three CNN-based models.
 Putting together, we empirically prove that CD-Net behaves as a proper metric.